FriendsOfSymfony/FOSRestBundle/Resources/doc/4-exception-controller-support.md

 Step 4: ExceptionController support
 ===================================

-When implementing a secured REST API you would want to block requests firing exceptions with default or custom information back to the client.
+When implementing a secured REST API you would want to block requests by firing exceptions with default or custom information back to the client.
 This bundle provides an extra controller for that job.
 Using this custom ExceptionController it is possible to leverage the View layer when building responses for uncaught Exceptions.

 To enable the RestBundle view-layer-aware ExceptionController update the twig section of your config as follows: